Harry Oppenheimer

-Harry Frederick Oppenheimer (28 October 1908 – 19 August 2000) was a prominent South African businessman, industrialist and philanthropist.
+Harry Frederick Oppenheimer OMSG (28 October 1908 – 19 August 2000) was a prominent South African businessman, industrialist and philanthropist.
 Oppenheimer was often ranked as one of the wealthiest people in the world, and was considered South Africa's foremost industrialist for four decades.
 In 2004 he was voted 60th in the SABC3's Great South Africans.

 Early life and education

-The son of May (Pollack) and Sir Ernest Oppenheimer, Harry was born to an assimilated Jewish family of German origins in Kimberley, the original centre for diamond mining in South Africa, and lived most of his life in Johannesburg.
-He had a formal Bar mitzvah ("coming of age") ceremony in the Kimberley synagogue when he turned thirteen.
-He converted to Christianity when he married his wife.
+He was born in Kimberley, on 28 October 1908 to Jewish parents, May (née Pollak; 1886–1934), and Ernest Oppenheimer (1880 -1957).
+His paternal grandparents and maternal grandmother were German Jews, whereas his maternal grandfather was a Czech Jew from Mikulov.
+His parents married in London in a Jewish ceremony in the Reform tradition.
+His Brit Milah was performed by Rabbi Harris Isaacs of the Griqualand West Jewish Congregation.
+He spent his first seven years in Kimberley and attended the Kimberley Shul.
+Successive generations of his family believe that he had a Bar Mitzvah when he turned 13 in 1921.

 After completing his primary schooling in Johannesburg, he attended Charterhouse School in England, before going on to study at Christ Church, Oxford, graduating in 1931 in Philosophy, Politics and Economics.
-When he married his wife Bridget (née McCall), he chose to enter the Anglican Church, but remained a supporter of Jewish causes during his entire life.
-He authorised the flow of diamonds to Israel's important diamond-sorting and diamond-cutting industry.
+In the same year he returned to Johannesburg, and settled in Brenthurst, the private estate built by his father, Ernest.